rault/rails-backbone-example/README.md

 end
 ```

 This code now describes the relationships better because a spatula does not "own" an order line.
 Nor does an order line really belong to a spatula.
-What we're really trying to say is that an order line refers to one particular spatula.
-If we didn't include the *has_one* we could still refer to the spatula_id that an order line has as an attribute, but since we've included it we can refer to them as objects like so:
+An order line refers to one particular spatula.
+If *has_one* wasn't included the spatula_id still exists for the order line as an attribute, but since its been included it can be referred to as an object like so:

  > o = Order.first